UCI-GDIM31/w0-setup-check-in-AdamAsi4090/README.md

 3. What are you hoping to get out of this class?

-I'm hoping that this class will give me the opportunity to learn about the
+I'm hoping that this class will give me the opportunity to get a better grasp of understanding the factors that go into coding a video game.
+As a game design major, I want to grasp what kinds of things the people that I'll be working with will be using to make the ideas I have a reality.

 4. What, if anything, are you nervous about for this class?